-- going missing for periods of time or regularly coming home late, - regularly missing school or education or not taking part in education, - appearing with unexplained gifts or new possessions, - associating with other young people involved in exploitation, - having older boyfriends or girlfriends, - suffering from sexually transmitted infections, - mood swings or changes in emotional wellbeing, - drug and alcohol misuse, xvi.
+- going missing for periods of time or regularly coming home late, - regularly missing school or education or not taking part in education, - appearing with unexplained gifts or new possessions, - associating with other young people involved in exploitation, - having older boyfriends or girlfriends, - suffering from sexually transmitted infections, - mood swings or changes in emotional wellbeing, - drug and alcohol misuse, - displaying inappropriate sexualised behaviour. - xv.
 Domestic abuse